hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ## Body

 The body consists of a group of sections with vertical lists of links, typically to the most important parts of the application.
-Any custom content or component is also supported by an additional generic container.
+Any generic content or component is also supported by an additional generic container.

 ### List